 The Commerce Ajax Cart Message module is available here.

 The Drupal Commerce modules described above can take you far, but more complex, custom needs always call for a custom approach.
 If you’re looking for help building your online store, get in touch with Roy Vikovych, our Business Development Manager.
-He’ll be happy to discuss your needs, tell you more about our Drupal team’s experience building ecommerce solutions, and explain what your collaboration with Lemberg could look like.
+He’ll be happy to discuss your needs, tell you more about our Drupal commerce development services, and explain what your collaboration with Lemberg could look like.